-Acupuncture may be a sticky subject for some, due to the many needles used during a session.
-However, this ancient, holistic form of medicine can offer relief from many medical conditions.
+Acupuncture may be intimidating for some, due to the many thread-like needles used during a session.
+However, this ancient form of Eastern medicine has been used as a wellness complement to Western medicine for many years.
+Those who are open to it have found relief from many medical conditions.

 Never Miss a Beat!